 Plant-plant network modularity.

 Modularity is a measure of the extent to which a network is subdivided into modules.
 Modular networks are those whose modules are comprised of members than interact strongly within the module and weakly between modules.
 We projected the individual-based bipartite interaction network of each time period into a one-mode plant-plant interaction network.
 Modularity was calculated for each network using simulated annealing (netcarto, vignette) and compared to 1000 random networks created using Patefield’s to assess significance (permatful, vegan).
-Modularity describes how plant communities are structured into groups by pollinator sharing, and how this structure changes with phenology.
+Modularity describes how plant communities are structured into groups by pollinator sharing and how this structure changes with phenology.
+Like – is what we have phenology?
+Have others done this before and do they typically block?
+Do we need three time blocks?

-To explore the role of phenology, individual traits and neighbourhood on modularity, and therefore ecological dynamics, we built multinomial models (nnet) using the module as the response, and individual floral display size and local floral neighbourhood as the predictors.
+To explore the role of phenology, individual traits and neighbourhood on modularity, and therefore ecological dynamics, we built multinomial models (nnet) love this using the module as the response, and individual floral display size and local floral neighbourhood as the predictors.
 Plant species was included as a covariate in all models to account for species-specific responses.

 Results

-A total of 635 foraging bouts were recorded over 394 observation periods.
-430 visits were to shrubs and 205 were to cactus.
+A total of 635 foraging instances were recorded over 394 observation periods.
+A total of 430 visits were to shrubs and 205 were to cactus.
 The pollinators made up 17 functional groups spanning 62 RTU of visitors.
 With the exception of hummingbirds (Calypte sp)., all floral visitors were insects.

 Site level site density (n = 19) differed between the time periods (GLM, χ2 = 8.08, p = 0.01754).
 The late time period was significantly less dense than middle (p = 0.0133), but only marginally, significantly so from the early period (0.0567).
-(Table 1) (Figure 1)
+(Table 1) (Figure 1).
+Hmm odd – what if just two blocks – early and late?
+Is it computationally too nightmarish to network analyse each day?

-There was no significant correlation between site level density and local neighbourhood density (Pearsons = 0.11, p = 0.1187, df = 178).
+There was no significant correlation between site level floral? density and local neighbourhood floral? density (Pearsons = 0.11, p = 0.1187, df = 178).

-Overall, visitation rates don’t differ between the three time periods (GLMM, χ2 = 5.542, Df = 2, p = 0.06316).
-However, visitation rates were significantly higher in the later period relative to the middle period (p = 0.294) and there was a marginally significant increase of the later time period relative to the early (Est = 0.33589, p = 0.05639 (Table 2).
+Overall, visitation rates did not differ between the three time periods (GLMM, χ2 = 5.542, Df = 2, p = 0.06316).
+However, visitation rates were significantly higher in the later period relative to the middle period (p = 0.294) and there was a significant increase of the later time period relative to the early (Est = 0.33589, p = 0.05639 (Table 2) – ug – I hate marginal in papers because it relies so heavily on tiny measures like this – any other way to interpret.

-There was a consistent, positive influence of neighbourhood shrub density on pollinator visitation rates throughout the study period (Table 3).
+There was a consistent, positive influence of neighbourhood shrub plant?
+Or floral? density on pollinator visitation rates throughout the study period (Table 3).
 There was a significant interaction between individual floral display size and time period.
 During the early time period, visitation increases sharply with individual floral display size.
-However, display size becomes unimportant in the later time period (Figure 3, Table 3).
-There was no spatial autocorrelation detected for visitation rates (Moran’s: -0.055108, p = 0.953, Geary: 1.0442, p = 0.8145).
+However, display size becomes unimportant in the later time period (Figure 3, Table 3) – cool!.
+There was no spatial autocorrelation detected for visitation rates in any time period (Moran’s: -0.055108, p = 0.953, Geary: 1.0442, p = 0.8145).

-Network level differences over time
+Network-level differences over time

-At the level of the community, specialization of the species interaction network increases over the study period (all networks in Table 4) and the network is significantly specialized at all time periods.
+At the level of the community, specialization of the species interaction network increases over the study period (all networks in Table 4), and the network is significantly specialized at all time periods.
 The network is significantly modular and the modularity increases over the study period.
+NICE

-The network is less nested than expected, and nested is lowest in the middle time period but doesn’t shift greatly.
+The network is less nested than expected by chance?, and nestedness? is lowest in the middle time period but doesn’t shift greatly.
 The network is significantly less nested than expected.
-Both connectance and interaction evenness are much less than expected and both decrease over the study period.
+Both connectance and interaction evenness are much less than expected and both decrease over the study period ok.